mrehkopf/vcs/README.md

 # VCS

-A well-featured control application for Datapath's VisionRGB capture cards, with a feature-set targeted especially at retro enthusiasts.
+A well-featured Linux control application for Datapath's VisionRGB capture cards, with a feature-set targeted especially at retro enthusiasts.

 ![VCS 2.4](./images/vcs-2.4-with-dialogs.png)\
 *A screenshot of VCS 2.4 showing the capture window (in the background) and some of the control dialogs.*